DelroyGayle/KoolAIChess/TESTING.md

     * *Method Used*
     <p>The Movetext used can be found in testdata/file04.pgn<br>
-    This is the output of the moves in testdata/file03.pgn after they were used in **Test 3.** So, all the moves have been converted from SAN to LAN.<br>
+    This is the output of the moves in testdata/file03.pgn after they were used in <strong>Test 3.</strong> So, all the moves have been converted from SAN to LAN.<br>
-    The pgn file, testdata/file04.pgn, has <em>no newlines</em> just to test that lack of newlines is not an issue for the program.
+    The pgn file, testdata/file04.pgn, has <em>no newlines</em> in order to test that lack of newlines is not an issue for the program.

     testdata/file05.pgn has the same data with newlines as shown here:
     ```